-We have audited the annual financial statements of Somerset West City Improvement District NPC (the company) set out on pages 8 to 16, which comprise the statement of financial position as at 30 June 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the annual financial statements, including a summary of significant accounting policies.
+We have audited the annual financial statements of Somerset West City Improvement District NPC (the company) set out on pages 8 to 16, which comprise the statement of financial position as at 30 June 2024, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes to the annual financial statements, including a summary of significant accounting policies.

-In our opinion, the annual financial statements present fairly, in all material respects, the financial position of Somerset West City Improvement District NPC as at 30 June 2022, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standard for Small and Medium-sized Entities and the requirements of the Companies Act 71 of 2008.
+In our opinion, the annual financial statements present fairly, in all material respects, the financial position of Somerset West City Improvement District NPC as at 30 June 2024, and its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities and the requirements of the Companies Act of South Africa.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the annual financial statements section of our report.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Annual Financial Statements section of our report.
 We are independent of the company in accordance with the Independent Regulatory Board for Auditors' Code of Professional Conduct for Registered Auditors (IRBA Code) and other independence requirements applicable to performing audits of annual financial statements in South Africa.
 We have fulfilled our other ethical responsibilities in accordance with the IRBA Code and in accordance with other ethical requirements applicable to performing audits of performing sections of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards).
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Other information
+Other Information

 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Somerset West City Improvement District NPC annual financial statements for the year ended 30 June 2022", which includes the Directors' Report as required by the Companies Act 71 of 2008 and the Detailed Income Statement, which we obtained prior to the date of this report.
+The other information comprises the information included in the document titled "Somerset West City Improvement District NPC annual financial statements for the year ended 30 June 2024", which includes the Directors' Report as required by the Companies Act of South Africa and the supplementary information as set out on page 17.
 The other information does not include the annual financial statements and our auditor's report thereon.